Do you want to apply to join our 2021 founding cohort? Submit your application before our final admissions round closes. Apply now >>

 Outside of academia, Isaiah has worked across a range of industries including finance, law, and technology.
 In his most recent project, he used ethnographic research and UX design principles to redesign the podcast listening experience on Spotify, for which he received the ‘Best UX Design’ award as part of his then internship.

-Isaiah is also an active extra-curricular enthusiast: he swam for his London borough, captained his national-league basketball team for eight consecutive years, was called to represent the England basketball squad, and competed internationally in across the US.
+Isaiah is also an active extra-curricular enthusiast: he swam for his London borough, captained his national-league basketball team for eight consecutive years, was called to represent the England basketball squad, and competed internationally and across the US.
 He also mentors several young people from resource-limited backgrounds with limitless potential, and is helping the Amos Bursary charity raise £1 million.
 They are halfway.
 In his spare time, he has taken several adventurous trips abroad: hitchhiking around Kaui, Hawaii, surfing in the Dominican Republic, and fishing in Jamaica.